Before You Buy a Home

 equity you put into the home, and may lose money when you resell.
 In this case, buying a home that is in a lower price range may make more sense.

+8. It is important to understand how houses are assessed.
 A home may be priced higher than the assessment, but if the property values lower, you may not get back your money when it is time to sell.
 Property values are based on many factors,

 including the markets at the national and local levels.
 Find out beforehand what kind of market you are buying into, in order to safeguard your financial future.

+9. If at all possible, take a good look around the neighborhood.
 Is there adequate parking at local stores, train stations, easy access to major roads and Interstates, post offices, banks, etc.?
 No one likes to find out after the fact

 that it takes half an hour to find a parking space when you have an important meeting.